nftstorage/nft.storage/packages/docs/content/how-to/mint-erc-1155.md

+---
-# How to mint an NFT with NFT.Storage using ERC-1155 compliant metadata
+title: Store and mint NFTs using ERC-1155 metadata standards
+---

 <!-- TODO: introduce & define ERC-1155, explain that it works for ERC-721 also -->